The Best Christmas Towns in America You Should Visit at Least Once

 The Christmas towns you have to see

-The soft glow of lights, the window displays, the snow crunching underfoot, the warm scent of cinnamon and spice in the air … these Christmas towns are chock-full of all the things we’ve come to associate with the holiday season.
-But what makes these villages the absolute best?
-Whether they have the best Christmas light shows, old-fashioned Victorian decorations, fun Christmas activities, things for kids to do—or they’re your best chance for a white Christmas—these are the places you’ll want to visit to feel as if you’ve stepped into a Hallmark movie.
+Christmas towns are chock-full of all the things we’ve come to associate with the holiday season.
+But what makes some villages the absolute best?
+Whether they have the best Christmas light shows, old-fashioned Victorian decorations, fun Christmas activities, things for kids to do—or they’re your best chance for a white Christmas—we share the best Christmas towns in the USA that’ll make you feel as if you’ve stepped into a Hallmark movie.

-Some of the Christmas towns on our list exude Old World charm, with German markets, centuries-old traditions or a focus on the history of Christmas, while others feature huge, kitschy Christmas shops and even a giant Santa statue.
-Many are located in regions that get a lot of snow—but some southern locales also made our list, for those who prefer warmer weather and Christmas lights on palm trees.
+Some of the Christmas towns on our list exude Old World charm, with German markets, centuries-old traditions or a focus on the history of Christmas, while others feature huge, kitschy Christmas shops and even a giant Santa statue and are perfect for a Christmas getaway.
+Many are located in regions that get a lot of snow—but some southern locales also made our list.
 So no matter where you’re located, there’s a “Christmas village near me” to find.
-They all make for great Christmas getaways, so we’ve also included holiday travel tips on what to see and do, and where to stay, at each destination.

 Many of these towns have gained a reputation for going all out for Christmas, so our reporting included recommendations and ratings from travel experts and real travelers, including our own personal experience.
-Without further ado, these are the best Christmas towns from coast to coast.
+Without further ado, these are the best Christmas towns in the USA, from coast to coast.

 Best for: Boat lovers

 The historic seaport of Mystic isn’t just a summer destination—it’s an exciting place to spend “Christmas in Connecticut” (if you didn’t catch the reference, the classic flick is one of the best romantic Christmas movies).
 See the Holiday Lighted Boat Parade, in which vessels get decked out for the holidays and parade down the Mystic River.
 There’s also a Santa Paddle, with Santas on paddle boards, and Santa arriving via tugboat.
-The Mystic Seaport Museum offers a “holiday bake” workshop of traditional New England treats and a community carol sing, while the shops and restaurants of Olde Mistick Village will be decorated with more than half a million lights in the Holiday Lights Spectacular, the largest light display in southern New England.
+The Mystic Seaport Museum offers a “holiday bake” workshop of traditional New England treats, a community carol sing and a self-guided tour of their Lantern Light Village, where you can enjoy Christmas light displays, live holiday music, carriage rides and a visit to St. Nick.
+Meanwhile, the shops and restaurants of Olde Mistick Village will be decorated with more than half a million lights in the Holiday Lights Spectacular, the largest light display in southern New England.

 The family-owned—and family-friendly—Taber Inn and Suites stands out among the many B&Bs and inns of Mystic.
 Set in 12 buildings over two acres, the inn is conveniently located near all the village’s attractions and features the only indoor pool in downtown Mystic.